IBM/FoodTrackerBackend/README.md

 1. Run the server project in Xcode
-    1. Edit the scheme by clicking on the "FoodServer-Package" section on the top-left the toolbar and selecting "Edit scheme"
-    2. In "Run" click on the "Executable" dropdown, select FoodServer and click Close
+    1. In the top left corner of Xcode you should a small terminal icon with the text "FoodServer-Package" next to it.
+Click this icon and then click "FoodServer" from the dropdown menu.
-    3. Press the Run button or use the ⌘+R key shortcut.
+    2. Press the Run button or use the ⌘+R key shortcut.
-    4. Select "Allow incoming network connections" if you are prompted.
+    3. Select "Allow incoming network connections" if you are prompted.

 2. Check that some of the standard Kitura URLs are running:
     * Kitura Monitoring: http://localhost:8080/swiftmetrics-dash/